silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Here is what that meant.
 My thinking was the only thinking I had ever had access to.

 Do not mistake that for not knowing I was different.
 I knew.
 I was told constantly - weird, odd, difficult, too much, and more than once, by people who meant it, *scary*.
-That is not a small word to hand a child, and I carried it a long way.
+That is not a small word to hand a child, or an adult, and I carried it a long way.

 But being told is not the same as being explained.
 Nobody ever gave me a reason.
 No mechanism, no account of what was actually happening, nothing that would let me treat the difference as a difference.
 I got the verdict, over and over, with the reasoning left out - and a verdict with no reasoning behind it does not teach a child that his brain works differently.
 It teaches him that he is wrong.
 So that is what I learned.
 Not *unusual*.
 Wrong.

 And I want to name what that repetition is, because I spent decades filing it under *my childhood* and leaving it there.
 That was wrong twice over.
 It was not only childhood, and it did not stop when my childhood did.

-The exams I failed at university, in subjects I knew inside out.
+The exams I failed as a student, in subjects I knew inside out.
 The jobs that ended without anyone ever quite explaining why.
 The relationships that wore through.
 Every one of those arrived as a fresh instalment of the same verdict - and each one came with better evidence than the last, because by then the evidence was my own record.

 That is what makes it cumulative rather than merely repeated.
 As a child I had to be told.
 As an adult I did not.
 I could read a result, or a termination, or a door closing, and supply the finding myself, in my own voice, before anybody else got near it.
 You cannot walk out of a situation like that.
 It travels with you, and it is waiting when you arrive.